Propane vs. Natural Gas vs. Heating Oil: Montgomery Home Heating Fuel Comparison

 | 15.6M | 1.1M |

-With 664,748,714 gallons of oil delivered to Montgomery households the last heating season, the Montgomery community depends on its 117 oil companies to keep warm throughout the winter.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714 gallons of fuel oil delivered to Montgomery houses the last heating season, the Montgomery community depends on its 117 oil companies when temperatures dip.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Montgomery, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the number two heating oil to homes and businesses throughout Montgomery and the surrounding area.
+Then, the truck delivers the oil to homes and businesses throughout Montgomery and the surrounding region.